Code-Institute-Submissions/Gaudi-In-a-Day/README.md

 * Possible change to a multipage website with more days and activities added

-* More links for places to eat
+* More links for places to eat etc

 * Map of where the hot attractions are and how to get to them
 * Reviews